Suficient/AutoFlora/README.md

 ## Disease Detection through an Image Classification Model
 Disease detection is carried out through a 2D COnvolutional Neural Network model trained on the PlantVillage Dataset.
 The model has been trained on 7,576 images of leaves spanning 38 classes, and has a real life tested accuracy of 92%.
 Images, when captured, are passed through this model and then labelled according to the result.
 This allows the farmer to asses farm health remotely with minimal effort.

+## Automated Irrigation and Fertilisation
+Real time sensor data is analysed and irrigation and fertilisation are carried out accordingly.
+The soil moisture sensors for individual node-areas are monitored and based on their readings, plants are watered in a cyclical process, leading to increased yields and dynamic, Intelligently modified watering cycles.
+The same is done for fertilisation, and plant nutrient content is adjusted according to the plant used through preset profiles.